fachat/MicroPET/CPLD/README.md

 This control port enables the RAM mapping in the upper 32k of bank 0, as implemented in the 8296 machine.
 The address of this port is $FFF0.
+To enable it, bit 3 in the Memory Map Control register must be set.

 - Bit 0: 0= write enable in $8000-$bfff, 1= write protected
 - Bit 1: 0= write enable in $c000-$ffff, 1= write protected